sgtsinotte/covidAnnie/README.md

 ## Short explanation of the solution

-NB: this project has two repo, as two wway of doing thing, maintained by different people, here is the other one https://github.com/mtfaye/Insuguard
+NB: this project has two repo, with two different prototypes, here is the other one https://github.com/mtfaye/Insuguard

 ![Logo](./src/assets/logo.png)